Many a professional web designer started out as a self-taught hobbyist who got hooked and thought, “Why not get paid for this?”

-Selling used books underwent a revolution because of the internet.
+The internet caused a revolution among those who sell used books.
 Prices have been driven way, way down, even for rare and collectible books, one longtime bookseller told me.
 That’s because a customer today needs only to walk into a bookstore with a smartphone to check for a better price elsewhere.

 19. Home inspecting

 If you are handy and know your way around the inner workings of a home, you might be a perfect candidate for a career in home inspecting.

 Generally, inspectors are licensed by states and can receive training or certification through national industry organizations like the American Society of Home Inspectors.

 If your hobby is investing and planning your retirement, becoming a certified financial planner could be a natural second career choice.

 It offers a good living and the freedom and flexibility that many people wish for, especially after they’ve spent years working for a company.